 SEO reporting tools

-I’ve already mentioned the importance of having a process for reporting SEO results.
+We’ve already mentioned the importance of having a process for reporting SEO results.

 Email marketing tools